SpencerNaar/LIS545BFinal/README.md

         Aquifers: Metadata on aquifer systems and land use area.
         Basemap: Metadata on groundwater basemap.

-### 2) DATA DEFINITIONS
+### 2) DATA DEFINITIONS AND CONVERSION FACTORS

-This PDF file contains definitions for the column headings in the six .xls files in the Spreadsheets Folder.
+This PDF file contains definitions for the column headings in the six .xls files in the Spreadsheets Folder and conversion factors for estimated data calculations.

 ### 3) METADATA